Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 #### PART_STG_LD.SQL

-1. Now, we will load the part data into the staging table so we can utilize this later.
-Select to *"create worksheet from SQL file"* and load the 200_raw/part_stg_ld.sql.
+1. Next, we will load the Part data into the PART_STG table.
+2. Select *"create worksheet from SQL file"* and load the 200_raw/part_stg_ld.sql.
-2. Setting the context of our script.
+3. Setting the context of our script.
 Highlight these in your worksheet, and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_orders_rl_db;